 When to visit Paris?

-Autumn has pleasant temperatures that are ideal for exploring Paris.
-With winter approaching, autumn in Paris is getting rainier and rainier.
+Autumn: Autumn has pleasant temperatures that are ideal for exploring Paris.
+With winter approaching, autumn in Paris is getting rainy.

-Christmas in Paris is like a fairy tale.
+Winter: Christmas is like a fairy tale in Paris.
 Everything is beautifully decorated and illuminated.
 Even Disneyland is getting into the Christmas spirit.
 Winters tend to be milder, with occasional snowfalls, but the snow soon melts.

 How to enjoy Paris

-Visit Paris in the off-season – temperatures are pleasant in spring and autumn and there are noticeably fewer tourists.
+Visit Paris out of season – From late spring and autumn, temperatures are pleasant and there are noticeably fewer tourists.
 If you’d like to save money on your trip to Paris, head to Paris in the winter when flights and accommodation are at their cheapest.

-Claim free entry – most of the sights are free for children and young people under 26.
+Claim free entry – Most attractions are free for children and young people under 26.
+Some museums offer free admission on selected days, but queues can form.

-Get Paris Pass – Are you over 26 years old?
+Get a Paris Pass – Are you over 26 and want to enjoy Paris to the full?
 Here, too, there is a way to save money on admission to the sights.
 The Paris Pass includes access to more than 60 monuments and museums or a cruise on the Seine.

 Paris practical information